sparna-git/jsonldtransformer/README.md

 poetry new jsonldtransformer
 ```

-This will create the <Project Name> directory with the following content:
+This will create the jsonldtransformer directory with the following content:

-	jsonldtransformer
-	├── pyproject.toml
-	├── README.md
-	├── jsonldtransformer
-	│   └── __init__.py
-	└── tests
-	    └── __init__.py

-5. Copy all python files to <Project Name> sud-directory

 ```Shell
 	jsonldtransformer